radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 >[!note] You must create a secure data connector endpoint in Env Ops Center before deploying on the client side.
 For details on how to create a secure data connector in Env Ops Center, see the [add a data connector](configure-sdc-service#adding-a-new-data-connector) guide.

 ## Proxy Configuration for Windows

 To have secure data connector client run on a Windows system, refer the section ***Deploy on Windows*** in [deploy a secure data connector client](#deploy-the-secure-data-connector-client) guide.

 There are two options you can configure the proxy connection.
 First option is to open the *appsettings.Production.json* file and locate the proxy section, and fill in the values for respective keys.

+>[!note] The proxy configuration supports only simple authentication.
+However, if certificate-based authentication is preferred, it would need to be implemented at the system level using environment variables.

 | Proxy Configuration Key| Description |
 | ------------------- | ----------- |